 One of the best things about the Gambling With God disc from Magneta Lane is the fact that every song has its own feel.
 Even though the band has a distinct sound that the listener can really get into, the band lets their influences shine in their music and that adds enough flavor to the style that the album remains fresh from start to finish.

 The release starts with the song “Lady Bones”.
 The song is a great way to begin the newest release from this band.
-The song’s strong beat and melody get the listener wanting to hear more right from the beginning.
+The song’s strong beat that comes courtesy of Nadia King’s drums and the melody that comes from Lexi Valentine and French get the listener wanting to hear more right from the beginning.
+The track’s strong driving feel and the powerful melody create one track that demands repeated listening.

-The fourth song on the album is “Castles”.
+The fourth song on the album is entitled “Castles”.
+With this song, the trio brings the energy level of the music back up.
+And the trio changes their musical direction with this song as the music brings to mind songs that were part of the New Wave era of Rock and Roll.
 The hard-rockin’ track has a feel that brings back the memory of Altered Images, a Scottish band from the eighties who had a small run of hits including “Happy Birthday,” and “I Could Be Happy”.

 The most unusual track from the group is “September Came”.
 Although the rest of the album has a modern feel to it, this song is very reminiscent of the “wall of sound” feel that Phil Spector had created during the early days of rock and roll.
 The lyrics are easy to sing along with, the production is very simple and you can almost imagine Sonny Bono backing up the band on the drums.

 The album picks up once again with the song “Bloody French,” one of the strongest tracks on the disc.
-The strong drum beat really makes the listener want to get up and dance with the music.
+The strong drum beat at the beginning of the track really makes the listener want to get up and dance with the music.
+And the strength in the guitar makes the song feel as if the trio is trying to incorporate a little Hard Rock into their sound.

 Throughout the ten songs that make up Gambling With God, the 2009 release from Magneta Lane, the band shows many sides to their personalities, show many different styles to their playing, and many different influences that make the music from these ladies so full-bodied.